emehd/Emehd/README.md

 Programmer / Automation / DevOps
 --------------------------------

-I studied computer science and have been working in an IT company in the field of network automation, DevOps and programming for 2019 years.
+I studied computer science and have been working in an IT company in the field of network automation, DevOps and programming since 2019.

 *   🌍  I'm based in Berlin
 *   🖥️  See my portfolio at [My Portfolio](http://emehd.de)